MetPX/sarracenia/doc/sr3.1.rst

 to the client to a small superset of what is relevant, and perform only a fine-tuning with the client side mechanisms, saving bandwidth and processing for all.

-topic_prefix is primarily of interest during protocol version transitions, where one wishes to specify a non-default protocol version of messages to subscribe to.
+topicPrefix is primarily of interest during protocol version transitions, where one wishes to specify a non-default protocol version of messages to subscribe to.